Gradient-Guided Exploration of Generative Model's Latent Space for Controlled Iris Image Augmentations: Results

 \subsection{Identity Preservation}

-The results of this study are analyzed in two scenarios: with and without the use of the identity loss term $\mathcal{L}_{{attr}:{id}}$.
-This is done to investigate the impact of identity preservation on the latent space traversal, and how accurately this mechanism can preserve identity features during the generation of a new iris image with a manipulated attribute.
+Since the biometric utility of the manipulated samples is higher if the identity-related features of the initial iris image are preserved, the results of the proposed method are analyzed in two scenarios: with and without the use of the identity loss term $\mathcal{L}_{\mathrm{{attr}:{id}}}$.
+This was done to investigate the impact of identity preservation on the latent space traversal, and how accurately the proposed mechanism can preserve identity features during the generation of a new iris image with manipulated attributes.

-To evaluate the efficacy of identity loss term, we started with $10$ random seeds (initial positions in the latent space) for each attribute, and then each attribute was manipulated to 5 different target values.

-Then, the initial iris image $x_0$ was matched with the final manipulated image $x^\star$, employing the {\it TripletNN} matcher \cite{ND_OpenSourceIrisRecognition_GitHub}. {\it TripletNN} has been included into the NIST's IREX X leaderboard \cite{irexx} and was not used in the method design, \eg, in definition of identity loss $\mathcal{L}_{{attr}:{id}}$.

-Figure~\ref{fig:score_distribution} illustrates the comparison score distributions for both scenarios (with and without the use of the identity loss).
-The blue bars and corresponding curve represent samples synthesized utilizing an identity loss component, while the red bars and curve correspond to synthetic samples generated without this loss function.
-The observed distributions reveal a clear and significant shift.
-Specifically, samples generated with the identity loss exhibit lower comparison scores, which is indicative of a higher degree of identity preservation when compared to the initial iris image.
-Conversely, the comparison scores for samples generated without the identity loss are skewed toward higher values, reflecting a reduced level of identity preservation.
+To do this, we started with $150$ random latent codes (initial positions $w_0$ in the latent space) for each attribute modification experiment.
+The final sample pairs were selected to have nearly identical attribute values, ensuring a fair comparison.
+The Euclidean distance between the embeddings of the initial iris image $x_0$ and the final manipulated image $x^\star$ was calculated by using the {\it TripletNN} matcher, and distributions of the distances for scenarios with and without use of identity loss are illustrated in Fig.~\ref{fig:euclidean_distance}.
+The blue and red bars (with corresponding PDF approximations) denote samples synthesized with and without an identity loss component, respectively.
+The distributions reveal a clear shift.
+Specifically, samples generated with identity loss exhibit lower distance, which is indicative of a higher degree of identity preservation compared to the initial iris image.
+The distances for samples generated without identity loss are skewed toward higher values, reflecting a reduced level of identity preservation.

-Incorporating identity loss was found to constrain the latent space traversal and prevent the generation of images with identity features significantly diverging from those of the initial image.
-Fig.~\ref{fig:id_noid_samples} presents samples with nearly identical target attribute values generated by the model with identity loss and the model without identity loss.
-The latter fails to produce images closely resembling the original input.
+Incorporating identity loss constrains latent space traversal, preventing the generation of images that significantly diverge from the original identity unless the latent code moves too far from its initial position.
+Fig.~\ref{fig:id_noid_samples} illustrates generated samples with the amplitude of manipulated attributes being exaggerated, showing that significant changes in iris attributes fail to produce images closely resembling the original sample.